What are the bearers of truth? There are three main

 ones, which involve sets which are members of themselves (in a

-themselves is a member of itself iff it is not a member of
+members of themselves is a member of itself if, and only if, it is not a

 It has been argued that both semantic and set-theoretical